Statamic vs WordPress: a practical, no-drama comparison

 Introduction: why compare them this way

-Most business sites begin the same: you have content, layouts, and deadlines.
-Differences appear later—when features grow, the team changes, and the site must stay fast and safe without surprises.
+If you're choosing between Statamic and WordPress for your next site, you're asking the right question.
+Both are solid — but they optimize for different things.
 WordPress delivers a phenomenal time-to-market thanks to its themes and plugins.
-Statamic offers a more “in-code” model with version-controlled changes and fewer external dependencies.
+Statamic — a flat-file CMS built on Laravel — offers a code-first model with version-controlled changes and fewer external dependencies.
 The practical question is simple: do you win more from launching now, or from predictable maintenance a year or two from now?

 Custom design: why life is easier without page builders